 You see, good technique makes the difference between a get-by dancer and a great dancer.

-To help you figure out what kind of ballroom dancer you want to be, here’s an introduction to ballroom dance technique.
+To help you decide what kind of ballroom dancer you want to be, here’s an intro to ballroom dance technique.

-Foot Position is the #1 technique for a ballroom dancer.
+Foot Position is the first technique ballroom dancers learn.

-It’s described as ‘where one foot is in relation to the other foot’ – forward, back, side, etc. Foot position is how we create patterns or figures.
+It’s described as where one foot is in relation to the other foot.
+That is, forward, back, side, etc. Foot position is how we create patterns or steps.

-Timing refers to how long you stay on one foot before you go to the other and is counted in slows (2 beats) and quicks (1 beat) or 1-2-3.
+Timing refers to how long you stay on one foot before you go to the other and is counted in slows (2 beats) and quicks (1 beat) or 1-2-3 (3 equal beats).